jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 # Implementation

 ## Mail senders {#mail-senders}
-A mail sender that wishes to receive complaints about their mailings MUST place a Complaint-FBL-Address header in the message.
+A mail sender that wishes to receive complaints about their emails MUST place a Complaint-FBL-Address header in the message.
 The mail sender MAY place a CFBL-Feedback-ID header in the message out of various reasons.

 The receiving complaint FBL address, placed in the message, MUST accept by default {{!ARF=RFC5965}} compatible reports.

 The mail sender can OPTIONAL request, as described in [](#xarf-report), a {{XARF}} compatible report.
-The MBP MAY send a {{XARF}} compatible report, if it is technical possible, otherwise a {{!ARF=RFC5965}} compatible reports will be sent.
+The MBP MAY send a {{XARF}} compatible report, if it is technical possible for him, otherwise a {{!ARF=RFC5965}} compatible reports will be sent.

 It is highly RECOMMENDED processing these reports automatically.
-Each mail sender MUST decide on their own which measure they take after receiving a report.
+Each mail sender must consider on their own which measure they take after receiving a report.

 The mail sender MUST take action to address the described requirements in [Requirements](#requirements).

 ## Mailbox provider {#mailbox-provider}
 An MBP MAY process the complaint and forward it to the complaint FBL address.
 If the MBP wants to process the complaints and forwards it, he MUST query the Complaint-FBL-Address header.

 By default, an {{!ARF=RFC5965}} compatible report MUST be sent when a manual action has been taken e.g., when a receiver marks a mail as spam,